japnitahuja/guide-to-mpi/documentation/BlockingandNonblocking.md

 ## Blocking and Nonblocking

+### Blocking communication

+In MPI, blocking communication refers to communication operations that block the progress of a process until the communication is complete. `Recv` is used for blocking communication

 ### Deadlocks

 A deadlock may occur when a program is indefinately waiting for a message that was never sent.